-Neuro-optometrists diagnose and treat the symptoms of post trauma vision syndrome.
-Schedule an appointment with in Our practice serves patients from Baton Rouge, Denham Springs, Prairieville, and Central, Louisiana and surrounding communities. to find the relief you’ve been seeking.
+Schedule an appointment with a neuro-optometrist in in Our practice serves patients from Baton Rouge, Denham Springs, Prairieville, and Central, Louisiana and surrounding communities. to diagnose and treat the symptoms of post traumatic vision syndrome.

 Can a Traumatic Brain Injury Cause Vision Problems?